amourao/nickel-screensaver/README.md

 ├─ screensaver/
 ```

+From now on, `.adds/screensaver/` is the new location for your screensavers.
+Don't place them in `.kobo/screensaver` anymore.

 # How to uninstall
 To uninstall Nickel Screensaver, put a file named `uninstall` in the `.adds/screensaver` folder.